-- Provide a plan feedback questionnaire on the County website and allow county residents and developers the opportunity to download and provide feedback on the plan once it is adopted. - Coordinate a Cooke County Transportation forum where county stakeholders can more effectively communicate transportation issues and concerns with county commissioners and other decision makers. - 4.3 Plan for and preserve rights-of-way and other properties for future multimodal transportation and supporting infrastructure investments.
-Action and Performance Measures: - Identify future transportation corridors within the county to preserve the rights-of-way for future transportation projects. - Develop county thoroughfare standards to ensure available right-of-way for future transportation projects. - Identify existing corridors that may need to be widened and/or upgraded in functional class to accommodate future transportation needs. - Identify potential multimodal corridors that may accommodate automobiles, rail, bicyclists, and/or pedestrians. - Identify truck/shipping corridors that may have wider designated rightsof-way to accommodate more truck traffic.
+- Provide feedback on the development and implementation of the plan (even after adoption) to ensure it remains a part of future land use and transportation decisions throughout the county. - Provide a plan feedback questionnaire on the County website and allow county residents and developers the opportunity to download and provide feedback on the plan once it is adopted. - Coordinate a Cooke County Transportation forum where county stakeholders can more effectively communicate transportation issues and concerns with county commissioners and other decision makers.

+4.3 Plan for and preserve rights-of-way and other properties for future multimodal transportation and supporting infrastructure investments.
+Action and Performance Measures:

+- Identify future transportation corridors within the county to preserve the rights-of-way for future transportation projects. - Develop county thoroughfare standards to ensure available right-of-way for future transportation projects. - Identify existing corridors that may need to be widened and/or upgraded in functional class to accommodate future transportation needs. - Identify potential multimodal corridors that may accommodate automobiles, rail, bicyclists, and/or pedestrians. - Identify truck/shipping corridors that may have wider designated rightsof-way to accommodate more truck traffic.